wowool/wowool-nlp-compare/README.md

 |    32 |    50 | LOC       | Renecarel street | FAC          | Rene-\ncarel street |
 |    69 |    86 | LOC       | Rivirenhof Park  | FAC          | Riviren-\nhof Park  |

 ## Google vs Wowool

-BUG: in GoogleAPI, if you entity is on offset 0 then the Rest api does not return a offset in the mention object.
-So either you need to add a space in front of you text, but then all your offset are off, or you need to add a hack into your code.
+First of, there seems to be a bug in GoogleAPI.
+If an entity is on offset 0 then the REST API does not return an offset in the mentioned object.
+You can add a space in front of your text, but then all your offsets are off, or you need to add a hack into your code.

 #### Anaphora

     python3 -m nlp_compare -e google -l english -p "english,entity" -f tests/data/anaphora.txt

 `John Dow and Mary Smith went to work at EyeOnText.`